bluehackrafestefano/Vagrant_Node_Cluster_End/README.md

-# node_vagrant_multi
+# Vagrant hands-on with single and multi-mode application

-The NodeJS ToDoList application, ready for a multi-machine Vagrantfile
+The NodeJS ToDoList application, ready for a multi-machine Vagrantfile.